 So we basically moved from a mindset of “Collect it All!” even further to a mindset of “Connect it All in order to Collect it All!”.
 The fact that the more you connect and collect, the more you will struggle to understand it, is often neglected.

 Mitigating the Risk

 You cannot lose what you don’t own - this is the 180 degrees contrary approach of storing everything.
 So since you will not be able to protect your assets, companies and individuals should get rid of the information they do not have a direct need for in order to reduce the exposure in case of a breach.
 The notion of “assume breach” will get more important in the future so I share the opinion that companies should preventively think about what kind of information they need for executing their business processes - and then get rid of the rest while heavily focusing on trying to protect exactly these kind of crown-jewels they cannot delete due to business reasons.

-- Know where you have it – related to 1), this is a tough challenge for some companies and gets even more complicated with hybrid on-premise + cloud infrastructures.
+- Know where you have it: related to 1), this is a tough challenge for some companies and gets even more complicated with hybrid on-premise + cloud infrastructures.
 Did you consider all backups?
 Replications?
 Have a look at your DR Plan.
 Are you sure your business is not maintaining any shadow IT?
 Did they tell you or did you technically review their statements?
+Inspect - not expect.

-- Dispose information you no longer need – it will help you to better understand your information landscape in regards to what is important for you as an individual or as a business.
-It will also make searches for specific information easier.
+- Dispose information you no longer need: it will help you to better understand your information landscape in regards to what is important for you as an individual or as a business.
+It will also make searches for specific information easier and probably safe you some money.
 Again, in case of a breach you will be happy to realize that you got rid of these 100’000 customer records from the past which you didn’t need anymore.